MR

 Capital YES.
 This is based on the above five interesting facts of XGRO, which include an impressive low management fee (0.18%), low MER (0.20%) and high average annual return (5.80%), among others.

-Also, as an investment vehicle with a low-medium risk level, XGRO is a good investment for both new and seasoned investors.
+Also, as an investment vehicle with a low-medium risk level, XGRO is a good investment for new and seasoned investors.

 How Risky is XGRO?